wbeardall/scheduler-tools/README.md

 #### Usage

-For detailed information on the CLI for the `check-status` utility, run the following command:
+`check-status` has no arguments.
+Simply call it as follows:

 ```
-check-status -h
+check-status
 ```

 ### `remove-service`